SERS-S/Godwit/README.md

 - **ip_recipient** - ip address to which the file is to be sent
 - **file_path** - path to **json** file whose data is to be sent
 > [!WARNING]
-> The file must be located anywhere in the Godwit directory
+> The file to be sent must be located anywhere in the Godwit directory
 >
-> The file must be **json** format in the correct form
+> The file to be sent must be **json** format in the correct form
 - **encryption**: ```True``` / ```False``` - asymmetric encryption function